 Smart & Final is acquired by funds managed by affiliates of Apollo Management, L.P. and subsequently enters a new niche of food retailing through the purchase of 27 Southern California Henry’s Farmers Market Fresh stores and eight Texas Sun Harvest stores.

 Smart & Final debuts its Extra! format, with larger store footprints and an expanded merchandise selection, opening eight Smart & Final Extra! stores by year-end.
 This sets up for the next ten years of significant growth, facilitated, in-part, by the acquisition of a dedicated perishables warehouse, and further supported by continued investments in distribution capabilities and in-store merchandising.

 The Smart & Final Disaster Relief Fund is renamed and expanded to the Smart & Final Charitable Foundation in order to support efforts around Health & Wellness, Education, Hunger Relief, and Team Sports & Youth Development, in addition to Disaster Relief.

 Smart & Final sells the Henry’s and Sun Harvest stores to Sprouts.

 Smart & Final is acquired by Ares Management, LLC.

 Smart & Final Extra! conversions and new store openings accelerate, with a total of eight conversions and five new Extra! stores.

-The Cash & Carry (now called Smart Foodservice) Charitable Foundation is founded to give back to the stores’ communities by partnering with, raising and donating money to local food banks, and giving time from associates to the Oregon Food Bank.
+The Cash & Carry (now called Smart Foodservice) Charitable Foundation is founded to give back to the stores’ communities by partnering with and raising and donating money to local food banks, and giving time from associates to the Oregon Food Bank.

-Smart & Final celebrates the opening of our 100th Extra! format store, located in Spring Valley, California
+Smart & Final celebrates the opening of its 100th Extra! format store, located in Spring Valley, California.

 Smart & Final opens 14 new Extra! format stores and Cash & Carry opens four new locations.